Facing 2021 with a Resolution of Hope in Your Home - Access Health Louisiana

-AHL in the News, News, Acadian Care – Hammond, St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C., Washington C.H.C
+AHL in the News, News, Acadian Care – Hammond, Private: St. Tammany CHC Behavioral Health in Mandeville, Acadian Care – New Orleans, Private: St. Tammany CHC Behavioral Health in Slidell, Access Health Louisiana Primary Care at Pythian, Belle Chasse C.H.C, Kenner C.H.C., South Broad C.H.C, St. Bernard C.H.C., St. Charles – Norco C.H.C, St. Charles – Luling C.H.C, St. Tammany – Slidell C.H.C, Tangipahoa C.H.C, Woodworth C.H.C., Washington C.H.C

 By: Jan M. Kasofsky, PhD / Access Health Louisiana’s Sr. Vice President of Behavioral Health and Human Services